KingSora/OverlayScrollbars/README.md

   </summary>
   <br />

-The only required field is the `target` field.
-This is the field to which the plugin is applied to.
+The only required field is the `target' field.
+This is the field to which the plugin will be applied.
-If you use the object initialization only with the `target` field, the outcome is equivalent to the element initialization:
+If you use the object initialization with only the `target' field, the result is equivalent to the element initialization:
 ```js
 // Both initializations have the same outcome